behreajj/AsepriteOkHsl/README.md

 ![Screen Shot](screenshot.png)

-Left click on the color preview window to assign the color to the foreground.
+Left click on a color preview window to assign the color to the foreground.
 Right click to assign to the background.
 If the alpha channel slider is zero, the color assigned will be transparent black (`0x0` or `Color(0, 0, 0, 0)`).

-Hues in OKHSL are not the same as in LCh, HSLuv, or classic HSL.
-For example, red (`#ff0000`) is at approximately (29, 100, 57) in OKHSL.
-Do not assume the same primaries, or the same spatial relationships between colors.
+Hues in Okhsl are not the same as in LCh, HSLuv, or classic HSL.
+For example, red (`#ff0000`) has a hue of approximately 29 degrees in Okhsl.
+Do not assume different color representations have the same primaries, or the same spatial relationships between colors.

 When the `Wheel` button is clicked, a new sprite is created.
 In this sprite, lightness varies with the frame index.
 Use the arrow keys to navigate through each frame and thus change the lightness.
 The sprite defaults to the middle frame, so moving left would decrease the lightness; moving right would increase the lightness.
 The color wheel's hue is shifted by 30 degrees to match the Aseprite convention.

 Click on the `Wheel Settings` toggle to show more parameters.
 For example, the `Sectors` and `Rings` parameters can be used to make the color wheel discrete in a fashion similar to Aseprite's built-in color wheels.

+The `Gradient` button creates a new sprite with a horizontal gradient starting with the background color at the left and ending with the foreground color at the right.
+The sprite's palette is set to a number of swatches.
+The gradient ignores source color alpha.

 Supported harmonies are: analogous, complementary, split, square and triadic.
+Shading swatches are grouped under harmonies to conserve screen space.

-The underlined letters on each button indicate that they work with keyboard shortcuts: `Alt+F` gets the foreground color, `Alt+B` gets the background color, `Alt+C` closes the dialog, `Alt+W` creates a wheel.
+The underlined letters on each button indicate that they work with keyboard shortcuts: `Alt+F` gets the foreground color, `Alt+B` gets the background color, `Alt+C` closes the dialog, `Alt+W` creates a wheel, `Alt+G` creates a gradient.
+When shading is active, `Alt+A` appends the swatches to the active palette.

 This tool -- its harmony and shading features in particular -- is an imperfect aide to artistic judgment, not a replacement for it.
 See Pixel Parmesan's "[Color Theory for Pixel Artists: It's All Relative](https://pixelparmesan.com/color-theory-for-pixel-artists-its-all-relative/)" on the subject.

 _This script was tested in Aseprite version 1.3-beta-7._ It assumes that it will be used in RGB color mode, not indexed or gray mode.
 Furthermore, it assumes that [sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is the sprite's working color space.

 To modify this script, see Aseprite's [API Reference](https://github.com/aseprite/api).

+## Changes

+The original code has been modified to handle edge cases for black, white and grays.
+There are some measures to prevent the passing of invalid values to division or square-root.
+The hue for grays is left at zero to follow convention.
+However, this will cause problems when, for example, creating a gradient from a gray to a saturated color or when sorting colors by hue.

 ## License